Read About Your Topic in Specialized Encyclopedias

 - General Reference Subject Guide: Explore encyclopedias, dictionaries, biographical resources and more on this guide.
 A quick way to get up to speed on your topic!

 - Wikipedia: Although you are not permitted to use Wikipedia articles as an authoritative source for your research projects, it is a great place to get started.
-You can learn general information about most topics, and you can quickly generate a list of keywords to help you search in specialized databases.
+You can learn general information about most topics, and you can quickly generate a list of keywords to help you search specialized online resources.
 Use the references in each article to lead you to more in-depth information.

 Check individual Research Guides related to your topic for a list of recommended encyclopedias, handbooks and more for various disciplines.

 Starting Your Research by University of California Santa Cruz, University Library is licensed under a Creative Commons Attribution 3.0 License.
 Some content has been modified to suit the curricular and research needs of Yale-NUS College.
 All changes are licensed under a Creative Commons Attribution 4.0 International License.